abhranja-sudo/zendesk-ticket-viewer/README.md

 * Open src/main/resources/config.properties

 * Replace the **xxxx** in *src/main/resources/config.properties* with **Token** in format *bearer yourtoken*
+* **Base URL** can also be replaced in config.properties when testing with different URL

 * To run the application